 If you have a Texas Driver License or a Texas ID card, you will not need to submit a copy.
 If you do not hold a Texas ID card or Texas Driver License, DPS will request a copy of your out-of-state ID card, out-of-state driver license, or a copy of your military ID.

-Applicants for all other registration types must submit fingerprints electronically by following the fingerprinting instructions.
+All other individuals must submit fingerprints electronically by following the fingerprinting instructions.

-Applicants who qualify for the alternate fingerprint process must first submit an application.
-After the application has been submitted, please contact RSD by phone at 512-424-7293 or by email to request a fingerprint packet.
-Once the application has been validated, the fingerprint packet along with detailed instructions will only be mailed to applicants who meet the criteria for the alternate fingerprint process.
+Individuals who qualify for the alternative fingerprint process must first submit an application.
+After the application has been submitted, contact RSD by phone at 512-424-7293 or by email to request a fingerprint packet.
+Once the application has been validated, the fingerprint packet along with detailed instructions will be mailed to individuals who meet the criteria for the alternative fingerprint process.

-Any applicant who resides in Texas must submit fingerprints electronically by following the fingerprinting instructions.
+Any individual who resides in Texas must submit fingerprints electronically by following the fingerprinting instructions.

 Note: Rolled ink fingerprints may only be taken at a law enforcement agency by an employee of that agency.
 The fee for this service will vary by law enforcement agency.
 The fee must be paid to the law enforcement agency.
 Processing ink-rolled fingerprints will require additional review and handling.